acciptrid/Rubric-for-E-Learning-Tool-Evaluation/Rubric for e-learning tool evaluation.md

 applicable”.
 The rubric does not identify a discrete threshold that an eLearning tool needs to cross before a tool should be used; the rubric is a formative tool intended to offer insight into the relative strengths and weaknesses of an eLearning Tool, as evaluated against a set of criteria.

-**Rubric for eLearning Tool Evaluation**

-This rubric has been designed for instructors and staff as a formative tool to evaluate eLearning tools in higher education. eLearning tools are defined as any digital technology, mediated through the use of a computing device, deliberately selected to support student learning.
-The rubric supports a multi-dimensional evaluation of functional, technical, and pedagogical aspects of eLearning Tools.

-**Instructions**

-Not all rubric criteria are necessarily applicable to all eLearning tools and those using the rubric are encouraged to assess irrelevant criterion as &quot;not applicable&quot;.
-The rubric does not identify a discrete threshold that an eLearning tool needs to cross before a tool should be used; the rubric is a formative tool intended to offer insight into the relative strengths and weaknesses of an eLearning Tool, as evaluated against a set of criteria.

 | **Category** | **Criteria** | **Works Well** | **Minor Concerns** | **Serious Concerns** | **Not applicable** |
 | --- | --- | --- | --- | --- | --- |
 | **Functionality** | Scale | The tool can be scaled to accommodate any size class with the flexibility to create smaller sub-groups or communities of practice | The tool can scaled to accommodate any size class but lacks flexibility to create smaller sub-groups or communities of practice | The tool is restrictive to a limited number of users and cannot be scaled |   |